Skip to Main Content

 3. U.S. Bank Student Scholarship

 The U.S. Bank Student Scholarship is open to senior high school students who’ve already been accepted to a two-year or four-year college or university and are at least 17 years old.
-To enter, you must fill out a form with your personal information and complete at least 35 one- to two-minute personal finance modules on U.S. Bank’s online learning platform.
+To enter, you must fill out a form with your personal information and complete between 25 and 150 one- to two-minute personal finance modules on U.S. Bank’s online learning platform.
 The more lessons you complete, the more money you could win.

 4. Young Filmmakers Contest

 Creative students can submit a film for the chance to win the Young Filmmakers Contest, which offers a $1,000 scholarship for high school seniors and college students, plus a $1,000 matching grant.
-The subject should be the environment.
+For those in 11th grade or below, the subject should be one of the following categories: climate, energy, food, transportation, waste, water or wildlife and ecosystems.
+Older entrants should focus on motivating activism around environmental issues.
 Live-action films must be between three and eight minutes long, while animated or stop-motion films must be at least 45 seconds long.
+The award is also open to students living outside of the U.S.

 5. Coca-Cola Scholars Scholarship